 See the Pingos

-A pingo is a dome-shaped mound consisting of a layer of soil over a large core of ice, occurring in permafrost areas.
-This natural phenomenon is a site to see and the main attraction in the region.
-Tuk has one of the highest concentrations of pingos in the world (aprox 1,350).
+Tuk has one of the highest concentrations of pingos in the world (approx 1,350).
 They can reach up to 230 feet in height and 2,000 feet in diameter!
 They are pretty impressive to see in the winter or the summer!
-In the winter it’s as easy as driving a snow mobile out to the pingos!
+In the winter, it’s as easy as driving a snowmobile out to the pingos!

 Meet with Elders

-As a part of our stay we had the chance to have dinner at an elder’s house, and anytime you can meet an elder it’s pretty special.
+As a part of our stay, we had the chance to have dinner at an elder’s house, and anytime you can meet an elder, it’s pretty special.
 They are a wealth of knowledge and stories.
 Eileen made us a traditional dinner of reindeer soup, Eskimo donuts, muktuk (beluga whale skin), smoked beluga, and muskoxen.
-While we ate dinner she talked about the history of how and why they prepare these foods.
+While we ate dinner, she talked about the history of how and why they prepare these foods.

-She also explained all of the different trapping and equipment they used today and how they make their traditional clothes.
+She also explained all of the different trapping and equipment they use today and how they make their traditional clothes.
 She even let us try them on to see what it was like to wear polar bear pants.
 They were heavy…but warm!

 Call upon the Kindness of Strangers

-Sure, I supposed it was a little embarrassing that we got stuck, but in an environment like this it happens a lot.
-However the real lesson of this story to me was how fast and helpful people were to strangers.
-The whole ordeal from getting stuck to getting out only took 10 minutes and we didn’t even make a single phone call.
+Sure, I supposed it was a little embarrassing that we got stuck, but in an environment like this, it happens a lot.
+However, the real lesson of this story to me was how fast and helpful people were to strangers.
+The whole ordeal, from getting stuck to getting out, only took 10 minutes, and we didn’t even make a single phone call.
 I love small towns!

 If you come, realize there’s really only one hotel in town and one grocery store in town.
 We stayed at the Smitty’s B&B (known for giving out free hugs!).
 They were more like big condos rather than a hotel or a room – but it was perfect for our group!